Chiari malformation: Non-surgical alternatives to Chiari decompression surgery

 In some patients, reports that after surgery and a period of improved symptoms, their brain fog, pain, vision problems, and other symptoms returned.
 Complicated brain surgery for them, in the end, did nothing for them.
 Some of these patients do report that their doctors had advised that them that the surgery may not reverse their problems, but instead slow down or pause their worsening symptoms.
 But the patients had hope.
 Now they are looking for other options besides a second brain surgery.

 At this point, I would like to remind you, the reader, that many people have successful Chiari decompression surgery.
 They are extremely happy with the outcomes.
 This article is presented to help other people.
 Those who have been told that their surgery may not have a good chance of success or those who had the surgery and they did not have good success.

-In this article, I will present an alternative treatment method that focuses on cervical spine manual adjustments as well as cervical spine ligament injections.
-The goal of these treatments is to get the floating or unstable upper cervical vertebrae back into position and then strengthen the cervical ligaments to keep them there.
+In this article, I will present an alternative treatment method that focuses on cervical spine manual adjustments as well as a comparision of cervical spine ligament injections.
+The goal of our treatments is to get the floating or unstable upper cervical vertebrae back into position and then strengthen the cervical ligaments to keep them there.
 Simply, our treatments stabilize the cervical spine.

 Surgery addresses atlantoaxial instability.
 Doctors debate it.